 - After reviewing the requirements, students now need to seek approval of the internship for academic credit before starting the internship.
 First, contact your internship site and ask them for an offer letter or email stating what your position is and that they are offering you the position.

-- Next, the student seeks approval through the internal Marietta College approval process for the internship.
-To gain approval, the student should have a job description and the internship registration form filled out, and email it to Professor Smith to begin the approval process.
+- ACTION ITEM: Next, the student seeks approval through the internal Marietta College approval process for the internship.
+To gain approval, the student should have the internship job description, document that contains the student's academic goals and objectives as they relate to the internship, and the internship registration form filled out, and email it to Professor Smith to begin the approval process.

 - After Professor Rick Smith does an initial review, it then goes to the B&E Department Chair and the Registrar for final approval.
 Once all parties approve the internship request, the internship class is placed on the student's schedule.
 Tuition and fees apply.